-Job seeker's allowance (social insurance): Must be aged 16 or older and younger than the state pensionable age, involuntarily unemployed, or working less than 16 hours a week.
+Job seeker's allowance (social insurance): Must be aged 16 or older but younger than the state pensionable age, and involuntarily unemployed.
 Contributions must have been paid on earnings of at least 25 times the weekly lower earnings limit in one of the last two tax years before the start of the benefit year (January to December).
 The insured must have paid or credited contributions on earnings of at least 50 times the lower earnings limit in each of the two tax years before the start of the benefit.

-The weekly lower earnings limit is £109.
+The weekly lower earnings limit is £112.